Read Smith’s plans for the fall 2021 semester.

 A strong letter is written by those who have known you a long time, think highly of you and have supervised you in the classroom, laboratory or a clinical setting.
 The writer should know details about your major accomplishments.
 A strong letter of recommendation is dated no more than three years prior to your application to a health profession school, but ideally will be more recent to reflect your current capabilities.

-Applicants receiving a committee letter will discuss the selection of their individual letters of reference with Elly Mons during the preapplication meeting.
+Applicants receiving a committee letter will discuss the selection of their individual letters of reference with the HPA Directore during the initial preapplication review meeting.
 Applicants who will not receive a committee letter are also encouraged to seek advice from members of the Board of Health Professions Advisors if they are unsure of the best collection of letters.